|

-saints of the Hindu and Muslim traditions.
-After the
+Hindu and Muslim traditions.
+After the demise of the

-demise of the tenth Sikh guru many handwritten copies
+tenth Sikh guru many handwritten copies were prepared

 (From Wikipedia, the free encyclopedia: http://en.wikipedia.org/wiki/Guru_Granth_Sahib)